College Guide for Students with Disabilities

 The National Educational Association of Disabled Students (NEADS) provides guidance for the various types of physical disabilities including: quadriplegia, multiple sclerosis (MS), paraplegia, hemiplegia, cerebral palsy, polio, dystrophy, and absent limb/reduced limb functionality.
 Regardless of the type of physical disability, a college student of any ability should participate in a variety of social and academic settings to their best.
 As such, colleges and universities have myriad resources available for a variety of persons with physical disabilities.

-Valuable Technology for Physical Disabilities:
+Assistive Technologies for Students with Physical Disabilities:

-IntelliKeys are customizable keyboards to individualize a person’s approach to technology.
+- IntelliKeys are customizable keyboards to individualize a person’s approach to technology.

-Grid3 is a dynamic, symbol-based communication tool to help a student readily access apps and social media
+- Grid3 is a dynamic, symbol-based communication tool to help a student readily access apps and social media

-SmartNav 4 is a hands-free replacement for a computer mouse.
+- SmartNav 4 is a hands-free replacement for a computer mouse.

-Frog Pad is a keyboard designed to be used by a student with one hand.
+- Frog Pad is a keyboard designed to be used by a student with one hand.

-Sesame Enabled is the first hands-free smartphone that a person controls with head movements.
+- Sesame Enabled is the first hands-free smartphone that a person controls with head movements.

-PageFlip is a hands-free page turning device controlled by pedals.
+- PageFlip is a hands-free page turning device controlled by pedals.

-Dragon Mobile Assistant allows a student to dictate notes, an email, and check weather by simply speaking.
+- Dragon Mobile Assistant allows a student to dictate notes, an email, and check weather by simply speaking.

-Important Resources for Physical Disabilities:
+Resources for Students with Physical Disabilities:

-Navigating the College Transition
+Navigating the College Transition with Disabilities

 For people with disabilities, it is highly important to make life transitions as smooth as possible.
 When moving from high school to college, invest in yourself and research technology and resources listed above in addition to Going to College and AHEAD.
 You will also want to keep an open line of communication with your advisor, counselor, and teacher to help with life’s transitions.
 As part of your conversations with your advisor or teacher, you may find it useful to talk through adaptive technologies, course addends, modified examinations, interpreters, and priority registration.

 As you look forward to graduation and beyond, plan on building bridges to community members and employers early in the process.
 People are always looking for great talent to add into their company and social circles.
 Networking effectively while in college can lead to long-lasting relationships down the line and potential employment opportunities.
 Additional resources to help during your college to work-life transition phase include Youth Transition Services and the American Youth Policy Forum.
 For additional resources, make sure to visit MatchCollege and subscribe to our blog for the latest in college information.